10.0

 • miles

 The contact owns a 2016 Ford Explorer.
-The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the parts to do the recall repairs were not yet available.
-The local dealer was contacted.
+The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 24V031000 (Structure); however, the parts to do the recall repairs were not yet available.
+The contact stated that while driving 60 MPH, the driver's side A-pillar trim detached from the vehicle.
+The local dealer was not contacted.
+The vehicle was not repaired.
+The contact stated that on another occasion, while driving 60 MPH, the passenger-??s side A-pillar trim became loosened.
+The vehicle was not diagnosed or repaired after the most recent failure.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repairs.
 The manufacturer was not made aware of the issue.
-The contact had not experienced a failure.
+The failure mileage was unknown.
 VIN tool confirms parts not available.

 Explorer